Sold everywhere:

 • Sell In Your Own Timeframe

-In the blog below, we’ve outlined how you can prepare your house for sale photos.
+In the blog below, we’ve outlined how you can do this well.

-This is because people may be disappointed when they see it in-person.
-Most home sellers attach a floor plan for this reason.
+(Most home sellers attach a floor plan for this reason.)

 Selling your house through an estate agent is not the only option available to you.
 If you opt for a different route, you might not need photos at all.

-At an auction house, most bidders will arrange to visit your house in-person before bidding day.
+At an auction house bidders will arrange to visit your house in-person before bidding day.

-In both these instances, photos might not be needed because you are not creating a brochure or listing your house on marketing platforms.
+In both these instances, photos might not be needed.

 Part of an estate agent’s service is paying a photographer to visit and take pictures.